Parameter Estimation in an SPDE Model for Cell Repolarisation: The effect of noise

-as the time when the activator concentration in the front part is significantly higher than in the rear depending on a threshold $\gamma>1$.
-We computed $\tau_{\gamma}$ for $500$ Monte Carlo iterations with $\gamma = 1.2$ for different noise levels $\sigma_{A} \in \{ 0.02, 0.04, \ldots, 0.10 \}$ (see Appendix \ref{sec:setup} for details on the numerical setup).
-The corresponding boxplots describing the distribution of $\tau_{\gamma}$ depending on $\sigma_A$ is contained in Figure \ref{fig:2}(left).
-We see that the mean of $\tau_{\gamma}$ decreases for growing $\sigma_A$, while the variance increases.
-For example, while $\tau_{\gamma} = 50.82$ in the deterministic case (i.e., $\sigma_{A} = 0$), it is $\tau_{\gamma} = 40.12$ (on average) in the case $\sigma_{A} = 0.10$.
-A similar behaviour holds for varying $\sigma_{I}$.
-The same qualitative results were obtained for parameters and initial conditions different from the ones in Appendix \ref{sec:setup}.
+as the time when the activator concentration in the front part is significantly higher than in the rear at $t=0$ depending on a threshold $\gamma>0$.
+Figure \ref{fig:2} displays simulations results for the median times to respolaration obtained after 500 Monte Carlo iterations with $\gamma = 0.5$ for different activator noise levels $\sigma_A$ and across a range of diffusivites close to the value $D_A = 4.415\times 10^{-2}$ from Appendix \ref{sec:setup}.
+The boxplot in Figure \ref{fig:2}(left) further shows that the median, the upper and the lower quartiles clearly decrease for growing $\sigma_A$ (a linear regression on the median repolarisation times yields $50.775$ as the coefficient of the intercept and $-206.066$ as the slope), while the spread and interquartile range slowly increase.
+In Figure \ref{fig:2}(right) we further see that $\tau_{\gamma}$ decreases for larger $\sigma_A$ and fixed $D_A$.